This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 - This is not going to be cheap, nor quick; K and I are working out the actual finances since this will take a couple of years.
 If this were the only thing either of us had going on, then obviously it would be a shorter timeline, but the house, shed, etc. are still my bigger priorities.
 I know you guys are probably curious on this since we’re not married, so just trust me for now that ownership, insurance, etc. are part of the discussion going on to make it equitable for when/how much I get involved.
 (He also mentioned wanting to contribute to the blog and Youtube from his POV as he works on this, so that will be interesting… we’ll see how that shakes out, but that’s a very new idea.)

-- K has a few things that are early wins, such as being pretty savvy with mechanics and engineering (he’s a design engineer by profession, so he does a lot of 3D modeling and has all of those adorable nerdy skills that will come in very handy here).
+- K has a few things that are early wins, such as being pretty savvy with mechanics and engineering (he’s a design engineer by profession, so he does a lot of 3D modeling you see on the blog now and has all of those adorable nerdy skills that will come in very handy here).
 The company he works for does a lot of custom work in-house, so there are additional resources available should we need more expertise.

 - This will be a restoration-slash-upgrade project.
 The exterior will be a restoration as much as possible, while the interior, plumbing, electronics, etc. will be modern so we have an efficient and very “us” space to travel in.